 Some knowledge of accounting can be a good advantage to do a financial analysis of a company.
 However, it is not required to be a master of accounting for stock investing.
 An investor who does not have a background in finance & accounting, but is willing to put in the effort needed to read the annual reports, will get the required knowledge of accounting during analysis.
 Therefore, I firmly believe that anyone irrespective of educational background can be a great stock picker.

 Learn about detailed financial analysis of a stock here: How to do Financial Analysis of a Company

 B) Business & Industry Analysis:

-I am a bottom up fundamental investor.
+I am a bottom-up fundamental investor.
 Therefore, I give more weightage to the business qualities of a company than the industry it operates in.
-In fact, I follow Peter Lynch when he says that:
+In fact, I follow Peter Lynch when he says:

 Moderately fast growers (20 to 25 percent) in non-growth industries are ideal investments.